-Eastern Bottlebrush Grass is identified by the characteristic seed head which is 2 to 4 inches wide and 6 to 8 inches long.
+Eastern Bottlebrush Grass is identified by the characteristic seed head.
 The stem, up to 5 feet long, is normally very upright and can persist into the fall.
 This is a warm season grass, flowering in Summer.

-Leaves: The leaf blades are blue-gray, 1/2 inch wide (8-15mm), are evenly distributed and are held horizontally from the stalk but the lower leaves can flop.
-The area of the leaf auricle and ligule are usually brown to brownish-black.
-Ligules are short - 1 to 2mm.
-Auricles are 0.5 to 3mm.
+Leaves: The leaf blades are blue-gray, 1/2 inch wide (8-15 mm), are evenly distributed and are held horizontally from the stalk but the lower leaves can flop.
+The area of the leaf auricle and ligule is usually brown to brownish-black.
+Ligules are short - 1 to 2 mm.
+Auricles are 0.5 to 3 mm.
 Sheaths are usually smooth and often purplish.

 The inflorescence is raceme-like, 2 to 4 inches wide and 6 to 8 inches long, with a central rachis slightly angled at the nodes.
 The rachis has two spikelets attached to each node.
 These will spread widely apart at maturity.

 Spikelets: Spikelets are are 10 to 18 mm long long and held almost horizontally when mature, usually 2 per node, rarely 3.
 These diverge strongly when mature, each containing 2 to 4 florets but only the lowest are functional.
 There are 3 anthers.
 Glumes are very narrow and awn-like or lacking entirely.
 The lemmas are straight, 8 to 11 mm long, with or without hair depending on the variety, and gradually tapering to a rough, straight, rarely curving, awn that is 10 to 40 mm long.

 Seed: The seeds have a bristle tip (awns), thus making the raceme, with the spikelets spreading horizontally, resemble a bottle brush.